goldomri/image_editing_cli_tool/README.md

                   integer in range [-100, 100].
                   Example command could be: **`--adjustment saturation 50`** to increase saturation by 50.

+  In addition, multiple --adjust parameters can be chained to apply several adjustments in one command. for example:
+  **`--adjustment brightness -10 saturation 70`** is a valid command, and it will decrease brightness by 10 and then increase saturation by 70.

 - **`--display`**: Displays the image after completing the previous actions.

 - **`--output <output-path>`**: Saves the image in the given path after completing the previous actions.